just

 Imported files can themselves contain imports, which are processed recursively.

 When allow-duplicate-recipes is set, recipes in parent modules override recipes in imports.
+In a similar manner, when allow-duplicate-variables is set, variables in parent modules override variables in imports.

 Imports may be made optional by putting a ? after the import keyword: